connorskees/connorskees.github.io/content/avx-png-filter.md

 <!-- title = "Researching the Use of Arbitrarily Wide SIMD Lanes to decode the PNG sub filter" -->
 <!-- title = "Decoding PNG Filters Using AVX2" -->

-PNG compression involves two schemes -- filters and DEFLATE.
-Filters are a pre-processing step that operate row-by-row and are used to decrease entropy in the data.
-They work off the assumption that pixels and their neighbors are usually similar, but not necessarily the exact same.
+PNG compression involves two schemes — filtering and DEFLATE.
+Filtering is a pre-processing step that operates row-by-row and is used to decrease entropy in the data.
+It works off the assumption that pixels and their neighbors are usually similar, but not necessarily the exact same.
 DEFLATE is a common lossless compression format combining LZ77 and Huffman coding.

-The part that we're interested in right now are the filters.
-You can find a pretty good explanation of them in the [official PNG specification](https://www.w3.org/TR/PNG-Filters.html), but we'll walk through a quick summary of the parts that are relevant to us here.
+The part that we're interested in right now is filtering.
+You can find a pretty good explanation of the algorithms in the [PNG specification](https://www.w3.org/TR/PNG-Filters.html), but we'll walk through a quick summary of the parts that are relevant to us here.

-Before we talk about what each filter does, I want introduce the concept of a pixel and "bpp" or bits per pixel.
+Before we talk about how filtering works, I want to introduce the concept of a pixel and "bpp" or bits per pixel.
 PNGs support a number of different color formats, and those formats can affect how we encode and decode pixels.
-There are two fields we care about -- bit depth and color type.
+There are two fields we care about — bit depth and color type.

 Color type defines the channels that make up a pixel.
-In the RGBA color type, pixels consist of 4 channels -- red, green, blue, and alpha.
-PNGs support simple grayscale, grayscale with alpha, RGB, RGBA, and an "indexed" color type that can be thought of as string interning but for colors, with each color getting an 8 bit number assigned to it.
+In the RGBA color type, pixels consist of 4 channels — red, green, blue, and alpha.
+PNGs support simple grayscale, grayscale with alpha, RGB, RGBA, and an "indexed" color type that lets you assign an 8-bit integer to each color, though this only works if the image has at most 256 different colors.

 Bit depth defines the number of bits per channel.
 Certain color types only permit certain bit depths.
-If you're curious, the list of permitted combinations can be found in [the spec](http://www.libpng.org/pub/png/spec/1.2/PNG-Chunks.html), but this isn't too important to us right now.
+If you're curious, the list of permitted combinations can be found in [the spec](http://www.libpng.org/pub/png/spec/1.2/PNG-Chunks.html#~:Bit%20depth:~:text=The%20allowed%20combinations%20are), but this isn't too important to us right now.

 By combining the color type, which defines the number of channels, and the bit depth, which defines the number of bits per channel, we can find the number of bits per pixel.
 We refer to this value as "bpp."
 Although `bpp` typically refers to bits per pixel, for the rest of this post, the "b" in "bpp" will refer to "bytes."

 Let's look at a simple example:

-If we have an RGB color type with a bit depth of 8, our bits per pixel = 3 * 8 = 24, and our bytes per pixel = (bits per pixel) / 8 = 3.
+If we have an RGB color type with a bit depth of 8, our bits per pixel is `3 * 8` or `24`, and our bytes per pixel is `(bits per pixel) / 8` = `3`.

 When applying filters, the minimum bytes per pixel used is 1, even if the number of bits per pixel is less than a full byte.

 Filters are applied for every byte, regardless of bit depth.
 This means that if the number of bits per channel is greater than a full byte, we operate on the bytes of that channel separately.

-Now we can look at what the filters actually do:
+Now we can look at what they actually do:

+#### PNG Filters

-There are a total of 5 filters -- none, up, sub, average, and paeth.
+There are 5 filters — none, up, sub, average, and paeth.
 Each filter applies a certain operation to a row of bytes.

 The `none` filter, as the name suggests, does not alter the bytes and just copies them as-is.

 The `up` filter takes the pixel at position `n` and subtracts it by the pixel at position `n` in the row above it.
-For example, if we have two rows that looks like this:
+For example, if we have two rows that look like this:

 ```python
 [1, 2, 3, 4, 5]